 A grade of Incomplete (I) indicates that a small, clearly identifiable portion of the required coursework has not been completed and evaluated in the prescribed time period due to unforeseen, but fully justified, reasons (e.g., personal illnesses, disabling accidents, or family emergencies).
 It is the responsibility of the student to inform their instructor if they have an emergency situation and believe they must resort to an Incomplete.
-If the instructor agrees that an emergency situation exists, he or she will determine with the student the means by which the remaining course requirements will be completed.
-Per University policy (Graduate Bulletin, P. 68), "The conditions for removal of the Incomplete shall be stated on the Incomplete agreement form that is processed by the instructor when grades are submitted.
-A copy of the Incomplete agreement will be available to the student, the instructor, and department via SDSU WebPortal."
-In most cases, the student must have completed at least 70% in order to be granted an Incomplete.
-The grade for the course will be assigned when the remaining work is completed and evaluated.
+If the instructor agrees that an emergency situation exists, they will determine with the student the means by which the remaining course requirements will be completed.